RevenueHunt/docs/docs/how-to-guides/change-quiz-language.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

-    No extra steps are necessary in this version of the Shop Quiz: Product Recommendation Quiz.
+    No extra steps are necessary in this version of the RevenueHunt Product Recommendation Quiz.
 The quiz will display the right products on the resutls page based on the market the quiz was assigned to.

 === "WooCommerce"